Sandra Rujević

 Sandra Rujević (born 29 June 1990 as Sandra Halilović) is a Serbian badminton player.
-She was the women's doubles national championships from 2010-2013 and in the mixed doubles in 2010.
+She was the women's doubles national championships from 2010 to 2013 and in the mixed doubles in 2010.
 In 2013, she won the international tournament in the women's doubles event partnered with Elme de Villiers of South Africa at the Botswana and South Africa.
 At the Balkan Championships, she won the bronze medal in the mixed team event.